 FIGHTMILK: The Curse of Fightmilk; The Fight Before Christmas — Tuneful female-fronted pop-punk, replete with both the pop and the punk.
 Good lyrics that you can hear all of as well.
 The Christmas single is a novelty record you can play more than twice.
 New single out in a coupla weeks.
 Above: “Your Girlfriend” (from the EP) live; “It’s Only Christmas (Cheer Up You Moody Prick).”

 You’ll be unsurprised that I’ve been deep in the damned book for the past week or so and the weeks to follow.
 The edit is progressing marvellously.
 Still haven’t got a front cover.
 Should probably set up preorders.
 How did I ever think a book would be anything other than a labour of Sisyphus.
 “Yup, that’s basically how finishing books goes.
-If you’re expecting a sense of accomplishment when you finish, you’ll want to stop that.” — Phil Sandifer
+If you’re expecting a sense of accomplishment when you finish, you’ll want to stop that.” — Elizabeth Sandifer